Journal of Cosmology

-The Journal of Cosmology describes itself as a peer-reviewed open access scientific journal of cosmology, although the quality of the process has been questioned.
-The journal has been closely related historically with a similar online website, Cosmology (or Cosmology.com) and Journal of Astrobiology and Space Science Reviews., as all three were founded by neuroscientist Rhawn Gabriel Joseph.
-Rhawn Joseph established the journal in 2009, published by Cosmology Science Publishers, and it was sold to Modern Cosmology Associates in 2011.
-Rudolph Schild is the editor-in-chief.
+The Journal of Cosmology is a website that describes itself as a "scientific journal".
+It has been criticized for lacking oversight and proper peer-review, and promoting fringe theories.
+It was established in 2009 by neuroscientist Rhawn Joseph; as of 2023, Rudolph Schild is the editor-in-chief.

-As of October 2021, the original domain is now "astrology & spirituality website" based in the Netherlands.
-The mirror remains online, though it only has Rhawn Joseph's original 14 volumes in common with the full Journal of Cosmology.
-On 1 November 2021, the original Journal of Cosmology was fully restored at the new domain address "thejournalofcosmology.com" and is fully active again.

 Scope

-The Journal of Cosmology is an online publication website.
-The journal publishes original hypotheses and discoveries in cosmology, astronomy, astrobiology, and Earth and planetary sciences.
-Contributions may cover multiple disciplines and sub-disciplines of biology, geology, physics, chemistry, extinction, the origin and evolution of life, panspermia and Martian colonization and exploration.
+The Journal of Cosmology is an online publication that contains material on a wide range of subjects in cosmology, astronomy, astrobiology, and Earth and planetary sciences.
+Writing on biology, geology, physics, chemistry, extinction, the origin and evolution of life, panspermia and Martian colonization and exploration has all been published.

-In general, published papers present original hypotheses, reviews, commentary, and speculation.
-Also covered is analysis of similarities and differences between competing hypotheses (Big Bang vs Steady State theory, panspermia vs abiogenesis, etc.).

-In June 2013, the journal launched a public invitation for theologians, theological ethicists and philosophers to contribute articles on "astro-theology".

 Reliability

-The quality of peer review at the journal has been questioned.
+The quality of the claimed peer review has been heavily criticized.

-It has been called a predatory journal by Jeffrey Beall.

-The journal promotes fringe viewpoints and speculative viewpoints on astrobiology, astrophysics, and quantum physics.
-Skeptical blogger and biologist PZ Myers said of the journal "... it isn't a real science journal at all, but is the... website of a small group... obsessed with the idea of Hoyle and Wickramasinghe that life originated in outer space and simply rained down on Earth."
+The website promotes fringe viewpoints and speculative viewpoints on astrobiology, astrophysics, and quantum physics.
+Skeptical blogger and biologist PZ Myers said that "it isn't a real science journal at all, but [the] website of a small group... obsessed with the idea of Hoyle and Wickramasinghe that life originated in outer space and simply rained down on Earth."
+It was identified as a predatory journal by Jeffrey Beall.

-The journal has responded that the paradigm "life on Earth came from Earth" is like a religious belief.

 History

-Disputes with other scientists
+Disputes with scientists

 Scientists who have posted accounts of personal attacks by the journal's staff members include Susan Blackmore, David Brin, and PZ Myers.